lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerTesting.md

 Use a [`ServiceTest`](api/com/lightbend/lagom/scaladsl/testkit/ServiceTest$.html) you to create a client to your Service and using that client you can `subscribe` to the published topics.
 Finally, after interacting with the Service to cause the emission of some events you can assert events were published on the `Topic`.

-The producer end is responsible to describe the public API and provide the serialisable mappings for all messages exchanged (both in `ServiceCall`s and `TopicCall`s).
-The tests granting the proper behavior of the publishing operations should also test the serialisbility and deserilisability of the messages.
+The producer end is responsible to describe the public API and provide the serializable mappings for all messages exchanged (both in `ServiceCall`s and `TopicCall`s).
+The tests granting the proper behavior of the publishing operations should also test the serializability and deserializability of the messages.

 ## Testing subscription